espressomd/espresso/doc/sphinx/inter.rst

      correction is used, the Drude particles of each complex should have an individual type (e.g. in an ionic system with Anions (type 0) and Cations (type 1), Drude types should be 2 and 3).
-    * <alpha>: The polarizability in units of XXX (TODO: adapt bjerrum length->coulomb prefactor change).
+    * <alpha>: The polarizability volume.
-    * <bjerrum_length>: (TODO: adapt bjerrum length->coulomb prefactor change)
-     The bjerrum length of the system.
+    * <coulomb_prefactor>: The coulomb prefactor of the system.
 Used to calculate the drude charge from the polarizability and the spring constant of the drude bond.
     * <thole damping>: (optional) An individual thole damping parameter for the core-drude pair.
 Only relevant if thole damping is used (defaults to 2.6).